-- Take a lot of computing resources for computer Go. - More than 100,000 features and patterns. - More than 40 machines each with 32 cores and a total of more than 176 GPU cards whose power consumption is estimated to be in the order of 10^3 KW. - We only know it works by building the CNN, but it is almost impossible to explain how it works. - Very difficult to debug if a silly bug occurs. - Very difficult to "control" it to act the way you wanted to. - It is an art to find the right coefficients and tradeoff. - More studies are needed to lower the amount of resources used and to do transfer learning, namely duplicate the successful experience on one domain to another domain.
+- This approach can be used in many applications such as medical informatic which includes medical image and signal reading. - Anything that is pattern related and has lots of data collected with expert annotations. - Take a lot of computing resources for computer Go. - More than 100,000 features and patterns. - More than 40 machines each with 32 cores and a total of more than 176 GPU cards whose power consumption is estimated to be in the order of 10^3 KW. - AlphaGo Zero claims to use much less resources. - More studies are needed to lower the amount of resources used and to do transfer learning, namely duplicate the successful experience on one domain to another domain.